janstenpickle/extruder/CONTRIBUTING.md

-This project supports the Typelevel [Scala Code of Conduct](https://typelevel.org/code-of-conduct.html) and aims that its channels
-(mailing list, Gitter, github, etc.) to be welcoming environments for everyone.
+This project supports the [Scala Code of Conduct](https://typelevel.org/code-of-conduct.html) and aims that its channels (mailing list, Gitter, github, etc.) to be welcoming environments for everyone.